helgoboss/capsule/README.md

 Capsule
 =======

-Basic API for building, using and extending a capsule-based DSL plus some default implementations
+Basic API for building, using and extending a DSL for managing start and stop logic.
+See [Domino](http://github.com/helgoboss/domino) for an example.